joefraley/resume/readme.md

 - An early adopter of GraphQL and Elm in the Portland engineering community.
 See [Presentations](#Presentations) below.

 ### Senior Software Engineer | [Cambia Health Solutions](https://www.cambiahealth.com) (November 2019 - May 2020)
+- Built a range of web-based products from conception, through design, architecture, and implementation.
+Technologies included a handful of AWS services, React, GraphQL, Node, Typescript, and Jenkins, among others.

+### Senior Software Engineer | [Cambia Health Solutions](https://www.cambiahealth.com) (November 2019 - May 2020)
 - Implemented complete frontend stack for a new consumer health application using React, Apollo Client, and styled-components.
 - Built a GraphQL server to interface between frontends and disparate REST backends.
 - Implemented log-in portals and services using AWS Cognito to connect products maintained at various companies.